egarrisxn/egxworld/README.md

 - **JavaScript:** The primary programming language used for the project.
 - **Next.js 14:** Leveraging the latest features and improvements in the Next.js framework.
-- **TailwindCSS:** A utility-first CSS framework for rapid UI development.
+- **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Shadcn/UI:** A beautiful component library built ontop of Radix UI.

 ## Installation